-- An increase in salaries and wages expense of \$19.2 million, or 30.5%, which included a \$10.3 million increase in stock-based compensation expense primarily attributable to the 15 year stock award granted to our Chief Executive Officer during the first quarter of 2012 and a \$2.0 million increase in fringe benefits, primarily related to medical claims.
-Salaries and wages, excluding the increase in stock-based compensation and fringe benefits, increased \$6.9 million including an increase of \$4.2 million in loan servicing, \$2.2 million for support functions and \$0.5 million in loan originations. - An increase in sales and marketing expense of \$7.6 million, or 32.2%, primarily as a result of the increase in the size of the field sales force. - An increase in general and administrative expense of \$4.9 million, or 19.1%, primarily due to a \$1.2 million increase in information technology expenses, a \$1.1 million expense related to the termination of our relationship with a TPPP during the fourth quarter of 2012, a \$1.1 million increase in legal expenses and \$0.9 million in higher taxes primarily as a result of a property tax refund recognized in the first quarter of 2011.
+- An increase in salaries and wages expense of \$19.2 million, or 30.5%, comprised of the following: - An increase of \$10.3 million in stock-based compensation expense primarily attributable to the 15 year stock award granted to our Chief Executive Officer during the first quarter of 2012. - An increase of \$6.9 million in salaries and wages, excluding the increase in stock-based compensation and fringe benefits, related to increases of \$4.2 million for our servicing function, \$2.2 million for our support function and \$0.5 million for our originations function. - An increase of \$2.0 million in fringe benefits, primarily related to medical claims. - An increase in sales and marketing expense of \$7.6 million, or 32.2%, primarily as a result of the increase in the size of the field sales force. - An increase in general and administrative expense of \$4.9 million, or 19.1%, primarily due to an increase in information technology expenses, an expense incurred related to the termination of our relationship with a TPP during the fourth quarter of 2012, an increase in legal fees and higher taxes primarily as a result of a property tax refund recognized in the first quarter of 2011.